Second Authority for Television and Radio: History

 The Second Authority issues licenses for commercial television and regional radio stations by putting those services up for tender and selecting operators from the tender responders.
 The Authority established the first commercial television station in Israel, Channel 2, in November 1993 after several years of test broadcasts.
 Three franchisees were selected to operate the channel in the initial tender, Keshet, Reshet, and Telad, each of which were reserved certain broadcast days during the week and collected ad revenues for those days.
-Also, a fourth company was established, the Israeli News Company which is responsible for producing the daily news broadcasts shown on Channel 2.
+Also, a fourth company was established, the Israeli News Company which was responsible for producing the daily news broadcasts shown on Channel 2.
 The channel has become successful and has provided a good return on investment to the three operators.

 In 1995, the authority divided the country into regions and put up for tender licenses for 14 commercial regional radio stations.
 These are generally geographical in nature, although in practice there is considerable overlap between the various regions (and with certain radio programs being broadcast simultaneously across multiple regional stations through syndication agreements).

 In 2002 the authority established an additional commercial television station, Channel 10.
 In 2004 the network's operators and license provisions were reorganized to revitalize the station.
-In 2005, the original tender for Channel 2 expired and the network was re-bid, and is now run by two operators instead of three.
+In 2005, the original tender for Channel 2 expired and the network was re-bid, and since then was run by two operators instead of three.

-On November 1, 2017, Channel 2 had shut down, and each operator started its own broadcast channel with Keshet was assigned to channel 12 and Reshet was assigned to channel 13.
-Channel 10 also moved to channel 14.
-The Israeli News Company would keep producing newscasts for channel 12 and 13.
+On November 1, 2017, Channel 2 shut down, and each operator started its own broadcast channel with Keshet being assigned to channel 12 and Reshet being assigned to channel 13.
+Channel 10 also moved to channel 14 before merging into channel 13 in 2019.
+With the merger Channel 10 news company became the news company of Chaanel 13.
+The Israeli News Company kept producing newscasts for channel 13 until 2019, and since continues to produce newscasts for channel 12.